How Capena began

-The original settlement of Capena was founded on the site nowadays known as La Civitucola, some three kilometres north of present-day Capena (which was called Leprignano until 1933).
+The original settlement of Capena was founded on the site nowadays named La Civitucola, some three kilometres north of present-day Capena (which was called Leprignano until 1933).
+A medieval ruin known as il Castellaccio has locally become synonymous with the site as a whole and is shown in the photo below.
 Ancient Capena was a thriving town, situated close to the Tiber river and the sanctuary and commercial hub of Lucus Feroniae, from the time of its foundation in the Iron Age to the end of the Roman Empire.

 Their proximity to the Tiber was crucial to their historical development.
 This major trade route ran from eastern central Adriatic across the Piceno and Sabine Hills to the Tyrrhenian Sea to allow a flourishing economic and cultural trade until the Bronze Age.